c7sepe2/Imalys_ESIS-Software-Tools/documents/tutorial/1_Prepare.md

 If you prefer to install the executable files to a subdirectory of your */usr/local/bin* do not forget to extend your environment for the selected path.

-Imalys uses the **GDAL library** of the [Open Source Geospatial Foundation](https://www.osgeo.org/) for a lot of processes.
+Imalys uses the *GDAL library* of the [Open Source Geospatial Foundation](https://www.osgeo.org/) for a lot of processes.
 This library must be installed under */usr/bin*.
 For many Linux distributions this is already the case.
 Alternatively GDAL can be installed from [GitHub](https://github.com/OSGeo/GDAL).
 If you run QuantumGis the GDAL library is already installed.

 -----

 ### T1c	Run executable files

-The executable files *x_Imalys* or *r_Imays* must be called as a command in a shell or terminal. *x_Imalys* must be called with one parameter containing the filename of the process chain (see manual [Execute](../manual/0_Execute.md)).
-To repeat the process chain with varying parameters, *r_Imalys* must be called with the filename of the process chain and the variable list as parameters (see tutorial [Process Chain Variables](7a_Variables.md)).
+The executable files *x_Imalys* or *r_Imays* must be called as a command in a shell or terminal. *x_Imalys* must be called with one parameter containing the name of a text file (process chain) containing commands and parameters (see manual [Execute](../manual/0_Execute.md)).
+To repeat the process chain with varying parameters, *r_Imalys* must be called with the filename of the process chain and a second text file that lists all variable parameters (see tutorial [Process Chain Variables](7a_Variables.md)).

 ```
 x_Imalys »path_to_process-chain«